 4. Automated trading poses additional risks that are greater than those associated with manual trading.
 Use of Fidelity’s Wealth-Lab Pro® automated trading feature is subject to the Wealth-Lab Pro® Automated Trading User Agreement.
 Additional terms, conditions, and eligibility requirements apply.

 5. Wealth-Lab Pro® offers portfolio-level backtesting with margin and money management rules.

 *To compare brokers, Barron's composed a score that reflects how much of a broker's flow it sends to the best-performing market makers including Citadel Securities, UBS, Two Sigma Securities, KCG Holdings, Susquehanna International Group and Citigroup's Automated Trading Desk using a volume-weighted mean for market orders of all reported sizes for both S&P 500 and Non-S&P 500 securities.
 Broker scores are based on the overall execution quality of market makers for Q4 2014 routing of market orders for both NYSE and Nasdaq stocks using the market makers' effective spread to quoted spread (E/Q).

 Options trading entails significant risk and is not appropriate for all investors.
 Certain complex options strategies carry additional risk.
 Before trading options, please read .
 Supporting documentation for any claims, if applicable, will be furnished upon request.

-There is an Options Regulatory Fee (of between $0.04 to $0.06) per contract that applies to both option buy and sell transactions.
-Fee is subject to change.
+There is an Options Regulatory Fee from $0.04 to $0.06 per contract, which applies to both option buy and sell transactions.
+The fee is subject to change.

 System availability and response times may be subject to market conditions.